jordandouglas/BeastMap/README.md

 1. Open BEAUti

-2. Drag and drop an alignment file onto BEAUti and select `Import alignment with simple indels` (or alternatively press `File` and then `Import alignment with simple indels`).
+2. Drag and drop an alignment file onto BEAUti and select `Import Alignment With Simple Indels` (or alternatively press `File` and then `Import Alignment With Simple Indels`).
 Select an alignment file and its data type, as per usual.

 ![alt text](figs/openSimpleIndel.png)